FatimaZahra-Bioinfo/Bioinformatics_week/coding/Report.md

 | | **AlphaFoldDB** | **Q6H6V4** | Auxin Response Factor 6 (*Oryza sativa*) | **63.0% Identity** |
 | | **AlphaFoldDB** | **Q653U3** | Auxin Response Factor 17 (*Oryza sativa*) | **62.6% Identity** |

+## EX8 : search for functional annotations for protein AT1G30330.2 with help from eggNOG-mapper.
+Make sure you set one-to-one orthologues only.
+What are the GO terms and eggNOG orthology groups of this protein?
+I used the Unioprot brower instead of eggNOG-mapper that was not finctional.

+In the uniprot browser, i looked for the ID AT1G30330 (locus tag for Auxin Response Factor 6 (ARF6)) in the searching section.
+Then click on Q9ZTX8:

+Gene Ontology (GO) Terms:

+Molecular Function: DNA-binding transcription factor activity and DNA binding.

+Biological Process: Auxin-activated signaling pathway, response to auxin and flower development.

+Cellular Component: Nucleus

+eggNOG Orthology Group: The protein belongs to the eggNOG group ENOG502QSCZ at the Eukaryota taxonomic level.

 ## EX9
 In this exercise we will use the GO-web browser QuickGo as it is an intuitive and weekly updated resource.
 Although we won’t be using them in this session, there are many other related tools out there, such as UniProt or Ensembl Plants.